Is there really a difference?

-From my reading, research and use in the field, I would say yes.
+From my reading, research, product development experience and use in the field, I would say yes.

 Hypo-allergenic: Alpaca is considered a dry fiber, without lanolin that is found in sheep’s wool.
 Some clothing lines of wool are now being promoted as “superwashed” for next-to-skin capabilities by removing the wool’s lanolin and barbs.
 According to Textile Chemicals: Environmental Data and Facts, the superwashed wool is treated with synthetic resins (polyamide / epichlorohydrine or polyurethane), a method that can include such chemicals as chlorine and hypochlorous acid, sulphuric acid, sodium hypochlorite, alkali metal salts of dichloroisocyanuric acid (DCCA) and an acid-stable wetting agent.
 The chlorination process for wool has lead to enormous environmental problems.
 Alpaca now offers an eco-friendly alternative to natural fiber active wear.